Tagirijus/midicuer/readme.md

 	First scene > calculate [bar] >
 	First scene > tempo [160] > 160

 Chosing 0:10, no deletion.
 Then we could change the time for this actual cuepoint (maybe the client sent a new cut to the composer? this is where this program can get very handy, since the composition may just need a new tempo-automation, while the composition can stay the same or similar!).
 We'll use the same time for now, the same name and the same calculation mode.
 Only the tempo will be changed to 160 now.
-Lt's do it for the other cuepoints as well and look at the new table:
+Let's do it for the other cuepoints as well and look at the new table:

 	> s